sflavelle/my-homeassistant/README.md

 This is my personal configuration for a server running on my Mac Mini.
 I am fairly new to "smart home" accessories and "home automation" so expect this to grow as I acquire more gadgets for a home I am renting in, lol.

 # Devices
-This config currently uses the folllowing devices (Australian URLs):
+This config currently uses the following devices (Australian URLs):

 - [WeMo LED Lighting Starter Kit](http://www.belkin.com/au/p/P-F5Z0489/) (2 lights + WeMo Link)
 - 1 x [WeMo Insight Switch](http://www.belkin.com/au/F7C029-Belkin/p/P-F7C029)